matheusdamiao/matheusdamiao/README.md

 🌱 I’m currently learning TypeScript and diving into Database with TypeORM <br>
 👯 I’m looking to collaborate on any project <br>
 <br>
-💬 Ask me about ...
-⚡ Fun fact about me:
+⚡ Fun fact about me: Before getting into code, I was a language teacher for about 10 years.
+My grad major was in Ancient Greek and I also hold a Master in Ancient Philosophy.

 <br>
 <br>